Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition/Ink_Game_Intro_Slides.md

 Notes:
 The game has three components:
-click 1. the first is a game contract, which is something that we have taken care of.
+**click** the first is a game contract, which is something that we have taken care of.
 I will deploy it and run it on Rococo.
 The game contract runs the game loop.
 It invokes each player contract and it determines the score.
-click 2.
-And the player.contract, that's your job. so we we have a template for a very basic player and you can basically modify it in any way you like.
-I will explain the scoring function in a moment. click 3.
-Lastly, we have a front-end that we will put on the big screen here, but it's online, you can open it up on your laptop and follow the game locally.
+**click** And the player.contract, that's your job. so we we have a template for a very basic player and you can basically modify it in any way you like.
+I will explain the scoring function in a moment.
+**click** Lastly, we have a front-end that we will put on the big screen here, but it's online, you can open it up on your laptop and follow the game locally.
 ---

 ## The Process